PromptAI/homepage/examples/weather/weather_en.md

 ### Successfully completed the construction

-So far, we have successfully completed a small fruit order assistant robot, share it quickly!
+So far, we have successfully completed a weather query assistant robot, share it quickly!